lamontacrook/adobe-launch-lab/README.md

 ## Setting Up the Environment

 At the end of this lesson, you will:
+* Have a locally-running web server
 * Install Chrome Developer Tools
 * Install Adobe Experience Cloud Debugger
 * Choose a development editor for this lab

-In order to work with Launch and learn the basics of Tag Management and creating a data layer we first need a site to work with.
-We will be using a couple sample websites that can be cloned in this repository.
+In order to work with Adobe, Launch and learn the basics of Tag Management and creating a data layer we first need a site to work with.
+We will be using a couple of sample websites that can be cloned in this repository.

-You will also need a webserver to run the websites on.
-For Launch to work you need a properly formed URL.
+You will also need a webserver to run the websites on either remote or locally (such as through IIS or Apache).
 If you don't have a local webserver running on your machine I would recommend this [Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
 This will allow you to browse to these local websites using your browser.
 You can certainly use whatever webserver you would like as long as you can edit and change the HTML of the files.

-Within this repository, you should find two directories, [/victory](https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory) and [/apex-app](https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory/apex-app).
-These directories are the websites that we will be tagging.
+Within this  repository, you should find two directories, [/victory](victory] (https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory) and [/apex-app](https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory/apex-app).
+These directories are the sample websites that we will be tagging.
 If you are using [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) you will need to select these directories as we go through the labs.

 Since we will be editing HTML, you will want to have an integrated development environment (IDE) installed on your computer.
 I use Visual Studio Code which you can find [here](https://code.visualstudio.com/).
+Other options include [NotePad++](https://notepad-plus-plus.org/downloads/) or [Eclipse](https://www.eclipse.org/downloads/).

-For debugging purposes, let's  install two tools.
+For debugging purposes, we will install two tools.
 First, ensure that you have Chrome developer tools installed - https://developers.google.com/web/tools/chrome-devtools.
-Additonally, install the Experience Cloud debugger - https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?hl=en.
+Additionally, install the Experience Cloud debugger - https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?hl=en.
 We will be using this to debug the Experience Cloud products.

-## Overview
+## Lesson Overview

-Each lesson contains how-to exercises and foundational information to help you implement the Experience Cloud and understand its value.
-Callouts are provided to highlight information which might be useful to customers migrating from our older tag manager - Dynamic Tag Management.
+Each lesson contains how-to exercises and foundational information to help you implement the Adobe Experience Cloud and understand its value.
+Callouts are provided to highlight information which might be useful to customers migrating from our older tag manager - Dynamic Tag Manager (DTM).
 Demo sites are provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
 After completing this tutorial, you should be ready to start implementing all of your marketing solutions through Launch on your own website.

 ## Develop a Data Layer